 It makes me nostalgic for the little antenna that you had to pull out with earlier mobile models in the 1990s!
 Stubby antennae were always going to be a compromise between user ergonomics and the laws of physics.

-The Apple CEO’s presentation did the job.
+This Steve Jobs presentation did the job.
 As did his solution…an upgrade for the iPhone 4 and a free bumper case for all users.
-A neat solution that got a good reception.
+Now, that’s a neat solution that got a good reception.

 Pretty nice post.
 I just stumbled upon your blog and wanted to say that I have really enjoyed browsing your blog posts.
 In any case I’ll be subscribing to your feed and I hope you write again soon!